abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 Continuation after synthesis.

-**Step 1:**
+**Step 1:** Running floorplan
 * We have lot of switches with which we adjust the flow directory.
 These switches are used to set certain parameter in each stage of the flow.
-For eg: In the Floorplanning stage we have `FP_CORE_UTIL {for utilization percentage}, `FP_ASPECT_RATIO {sets the aspect ratio}, `FP_CORE_MARGINS{offset b/w die boundary and core boundary}, etc. We have certain .tcl file in OpenLane which has these switchs that sets these specifications.
+For eg: In the Floorplanning stage we have `FP_CORE_UTIL {for utilization percentage}`, `FP_ASPECT_RATIO {sets the aspect ratio}`, `FP_CORE_MARGINS {offset b/w die boundary and core boundary}`, etc. We have certain .tcl file in OpenLane which has these switchs that sets these specifications.

+``
+├── README.md
+├── checkers.tcl
+├── cts.tcl
+├── floorplan.tcl
+├── general.tcl
+├── lvs.tcl
+├── placement.tcl
+├── routing.tcl
+└── synthesis.tcl
+``

 **floorplan.tcl contains the following default switchs**